nthnthcandrew/Falcon-Logscale-Community-Content/README.md

 _Documenting, blogging, or creating videos_, of how you've used FalconPy!
 This type of content is *invaluable* and helps our community grow.
 Open a pull request for inclusion in the [Additional content](https://github.com/CrowdStrike/Falcon-Logscale-Community-Content#additional-content) section of this page.

 _Fix a bug or implement a new feature_.
-Check out our [open issues on GitHub](https://github.com/CrowdStrike/falconpy/issues) or our [discussion board](https://github.com/CrowdStrike/Falcon-Logscale-Community-Content/discussions) for inspiration.
+Check out our [open issues on GitHub](https://github.com/nthnthcandrew/Falcon-Logscale-Community-Content/issues)for inspiration.

 _Review pull requests_ by going through the queue of [open pull requests on GitHub](https://github.com/CrowdStrike/Falcon-Logscale-Community-Content/pulls) and giving feedback to the authors.